-People shouldn’t be charged for simply walking in the Wilderness, but that’s what the Forest Service will be doing in the Mount Jefferson, Mount Washington, and Three Sisters Wildernesses in the Oregon Cascades, starting this May.
+People shouldn’t be charged for simply walking in the Wilderness, but that’s what the Forest Service will be doing in the Mount Jefferson, Mount Washington, and Three Sisters Wildernesses in the Oregon Cascades, starting in 2021.
+(Originally slated to start in May 2020, but delayed due to the COVID-19 pandemic.)
 The agency announced in early February 2020 that a day permit would be $1 and an overnight permit would be $6, per person, per day.
 This is a decrease from the agency’s original proposal of $4 to $11 per person, per day—which the public strongly opposed.
 The fees are tied to the agency’s limited-access permit system for the area.

 Wilderness Watch has voiced concern about the planned fees tied to the permits.
 We support quotas to protect Wilderness areas from being over-run by people, but visitors should not have to pay a fee to visit Wildernesses which belong to us all.